 When posed with a request or problem to solve, the neurons run mathematical calculations to figure out if there’s enough information to pass on the information to the next neuron.
 Put more simply, they read all the data and figure out where the strongest relationships exist.
 In the simplest type of network, data inputs received are added up, and if the sum is more than a certain threshold value, the neuron “fires” and activates the neurons it’s connected to.

-As the number of hidden layers within a neural network increases, deep neural networks are formed.
+As the number of hidden layers within a neural network increase, deep neural networks are formed.
 Deep learning architectures take simple neural networks to the next level.
-Using these layers, data scientists can build their own deep learning networks that enable machine learning, which can train a computer to accurately emulate human tasks, such as recognizing speech, identifying images or making predictions.
-Equally important, the computer can learn on its own by recognizing patterns in many layers of processing.
+Using these layers, data scientists can build their own deep learning networks that enable machine learning, which can train a computer to accurately emulate human tasks, such as recognising speech, identifying images or making predictions.
+Equally important, the computer can learn on its own by recognising patterns in many layers of processing.

 Featured product for neural networks